SharadaSowmya14/spring-spark-k-anonymity/README.md

 - ARX library for applying K-Anonymization on partitioned data set.

 ## Prerequisites
-1. Install Java
+1. Install Java as described in [How do I install Java?](https://java.com/en/download/help/download_options.html)
-2. Install Maven
+2. Install Maven as described in [Installing Apache Maven](https://maven.apache.org/install.html)
-3. Install Apache Spark
+3. Install Apache Spark in [Spark Overview](https://spark.apache.org/docs/latest/)

 ## Build and Run
 - Build the project by installing all dependencies required using the below command: